Night soil: India

-People responsible for the disposal of night soil were considered untouchables in India.
-The practice of untouchability has been banned by law since India gained independence, but the tradition widely persists as the law is difficult to enforce.
+People responsible for the disposal of night soil were also in India.
+The tradition widely persists as the law is difficult to enforce.
 This "manual scavenging" is now illegal in all Indian states.

 The Indian government's Union Ministry for Social Justice and Empowerment stated in 2003 that 676,000 people were employed in the manual collection of human waste in India.
 Social organizations have estimated that up to 1.3 million Indians collect such waste.
 Further, workers in the collection of human waste were confined to marriage amongst themselves, thereby leading to a waste-collecting caste, which passes its profession on from generation to generation.

 Employment of Manual Scavengers and Creation of Dry Latrines (Prohibition) Act 1993 has made manual scavenging illegal.

 Japan

 Modern Japan still has areas with ongoing night soil collection and disposal.
 The Japanese name for the "outhouse within the house" style toilet, where night soil is collected for disposal, is kumitori benjo (汲み取り便所).
 The proper disposal or recycling of sewage remains an important research area that is highly political.